“So you are for Tsikhanouskaya?” Survivor stories

 All the time we were hearing shouts: “Do you want a Maidan here?”, “Did they promised you vodka to protest?”, “Do you want to destroy the country?”.
 They abused people all the time, saying that we get paid to go to protests.
 And all the time they were beating, hitting, pounding people.
 If you moved your head - they would hit you, if they did not like your answer - they would hit you, if you did not answer at all - they would hit you anyway.
 From every corner we heard screams and moans.
 Some people told us later that they were abused by a female officer."

-“We stayed in a paddy wagon for four hours”
+“We stayed in a police van for four hours”

 Vasil Hushcha together with other 30 detainees was transferred to a prison in Žodzina.

-“There was no fresh air in the paddy wagon.
+“There was no fresh air in the police van.
 We were asking to turn on a fan because we could not breathe.
 We swapped places and supported one another.
-When we arrived to Žodzina, they found out that they forgot our papers and we had to stay in the paddy wagon for another four hours.
+When we arrived to Žodzina, they found out that they forgot our papers and we had to stay in the police van for another four hours.

 In the prison, guards in green uniforms gave us water and a bucket to use as a toilet.
 But there were just two bottles of water for 30 people.
 They put us in an exercise yard, and we stayed there for a while.
 From the time of our detention, we had no food.
 In our cell, there were 12 beds for 35 people.
 We shared blankets so people could put them on the floor and sleep there.